First impeachment trial of Donald Trump: Verdict

 Closing arguments were given by the prosecution and defense teams on February 3.
 That day, Democratic senator Joe Manchin, who was undecided on the trial vote, proposed the Senate censure the president to prevent his behavior to go "unchecked by the Senate", though there appeared to be little support for it.
 Senator Rand Paul (Republican, Kentucky) gave a speech reiterating the question which Chief Justice Roberts declined to read.
 On February 5, the Senate voted on whether to convict the president on the charges and evidence as they were presented and debated upon.
 The senators voted 52 to 48 to find Trump not guilty on the charge of abuse of power; all 45 Democrats, Independent senators Bernie Sanders and Angus King, and Republican senator Mitt Romney voted guilty.
 Romney's vote marked the first time in American history a senator voted to convict a president of his own party.
 On the second charge, the Senate voted 53 to 47, in a party-line vote, to find him not guilty on the charge of obstruction of Congress.

 With 48% of senators voting to convict on the first article of impeachment, and 47% of senators voting to convict on the second article of impeachment, out of the four presidential impeachment trials in United States history, this trial has the lowest percentage of senators that voted to convict on at least one article.
 In the impeachment trial of Andrew Johnson, 64.82% of senators voted to convict on each of the three articles of impeachment which saw votes cast.
 In the second impeachment trial of Donald Trump, 57% of senators voted to convict on the sole article of impeachment.
-In the impeachment trial of Bill Clinton, 45% of senators voted to convict on the first article of impeachment, and 50% of senators voted to impeach on the second article of impeachment.
+In the impeachment trial of Bill Clinton, 45% of senators voted to convict on the first article of impeachment, and 50% of senators voted to convict on the second article of impeachment.